 Reduces risk of SIDS: Many studies reveal that using a pacifier during the first year of age reduces the risk of sudden infant death syndrome (SIDS).
 The forward positioning of the tongue to suck the pacifier is the reason that saves the baby from obstruction and thus reducing the risk of SIDS.

 Helps with thumb sucking: Pacifiers are a great alternative to thumb sucking.
 Pacifiers are easily replaceable or take-away-able (while thumbs are not).
 Therefore, they are a good alternative for preventing or replacing a thumb-sucking addiction.
 Additionally, thumb sucking also affects teeth formation and alignment, whereas the risk is less with pacifiers.
 Therefore, it is a better substitute for thumb sucking.

 Increases comfort level: babies suck by instinct – it’s how they get food.
 And so it’s only natural that sucking on something brings them comfort and soothes them.

 Little ones can locate and find their pacifier even when they are 6-7 months of age.
-They have a special attachment with their pacifiers.
+They have a special attachment to their pacifiers.
 And that’s just fine.
 So make sure that you’ve got all of your parenting and sleep-related questions answered – feel free to share this article with another parent who’s been wondering about pacifiers.